Stay informed and discover our economic insights where we publish the latest economic outlooks,

 Inflation and price indices

 We expect sluggish economic momentum ahead, with global GDP growing by less than +3% between 2024-25.
-(Source: Allianz)
+(Source: Allianz

 • Over the next decade, the global insurance market is expected to grow by an annual rate of 5.5%, i.e., with exactly the same rate as the global GDP; in the previous decades, insurance growth trailed behind economic growth.
-(Source: Allianz)
+(Source: Allianz

 Supply chain disruption

 Many businesses are investing in technology and AI solutions to automate processes, predict supply chain disruptions and optimise inventory management.
-(Source: Allianz)
+(Source: Allianz

 It’s predicted there will be an overall upward trend in UK gas and electricity prices throughout the winter of 2024 and into 2025.
+The Autumn Budget has committed to significant investments in clean energy technologies, such as carbon capture and storage, nuclear, and green hydrogen, which are expected to play a crucial role in stabilising energy prices in the long term.

 • The insurance industry continues to be hard hit by the escalating frequency and severity of global climate events.

 • Proactive risk management will help businesses minimise the impact of extreme climate related events.
+With government plans to accelerate grid connections and develop robust energy infrastructure, businesses should consider aligning their risk strategies with these initiatives.

 • When food shortages occur, risks relating to terrorism and political violence, political risk, business interruption, marine and aviation, agriculture, product liability and recall, and environmental liability increase, and these will impact insurance premiums.